Special Provisions (associate status, release from contract, termination of appt)

 A faculty member on regular appointment at any rank may request associate appointment for limited periods of time ranging from a year to a maximum of three years before resuming regular teaching responsibilities.
 Such requests will be made to the dean of the faculty.
 The deadline for requesting associate appointment in any given academic year is September 1 of the year prior.

 (a)Those requests that seek time off for purposes of professional development will be considered by the Educational Affairs Committee as requests for leave without pay.
 A letter from the department chair and the chairs of any affected programs must accompany each request.
 This letter should comment upon the proposal and present a strategy for replacing the colleague making the request.
-Time off or reduced teaching in order to complete a terminal degree shall not be considered professional development.
+Time off or reduced teaching in order to complete a terminal degree will not be considered professional development.